Start by clicking on "Fill out the template"

 A Notice of Retirement from Partnership document can be used by a partner who wishes to leave a partnership.

-By creating a written notice of retirement, retiring partners can protect themselves from future liability related to the partnership and the partnership can protect itself from future liabilities created by retiring partners.
+By creating a written notice of retirement, retiring partners may limit their future liability related to the partnership and the partnership may protect itself from future liabilities created by retiring partners.

 If a retiring partner tries to leave a partnership but does not follow the appropriate procedures, as set out in the Partnership Act of the relevant state or territory, or in the partnership's Partnership Agreement (if applicable), then the retiring partner may still be considered a partner, and may remain responsible for future liabilities of the partnership.